selim-turkmen/DSA-210/README.md

 - Formulate and test hypotheses:
   - **H₀:** There is a correlation between fat and protein consumption quantities and IQ.
   - **Hᵢ:** There is no correlation between fat and protein consumption quantities and IQ.
 - Applied Pearson correlation and p-value calculations.
+I choosed Pearson Correlaiton since I observed a linearity in the visualised data.

 4. ### Regression Modeling